mashh-lab/mcp-agent-proxy/README.md

 - **Agents figure it out** - They can discover, explore, and adapt to any agent network
 - **Zero constraints** - No artificial limitations on how agents interact
 - **Emergent behavior** - Complex workflows arise naturally from simple primitives
-- **Autonomous discovery** - Agents proactively learn about new servers mentioned in conversations, expanding their network without explicit commands
+- **Autonomous discovery** - Agents proactively connect to new servers mentioned in conversations, expanding their network without explicit commands
 - **Future-proof** - Works with agents that don't exist yet

 Instead of building a complex A2A protocol, we built **A2A primitives** and let the agents do what they do best: figure out how to use them creatively.